yuki-yano/fzf-preview.vim/README.md

 #### Appearance

+When bat is installed you can highlight the preview and see it.
+Otherwise, head will be used

 - **bat (Add color to the preview)** (Recomended) <https://github.com/sharkdp/bat>
 - exa (Use color to the file list) <https://github.com/ogham/exa>
   - exa on mac `brew install findutils`
 - vim-devicons (Use devicons) <https://github.com/ryanoasis/vim-devicons>

-When bat is installed you can highlight the preview and see it.

-Otherwise, head will be used

 ## Installation

 Use [Dein](https://github.com/Shougo/dein.vim), [vim-plug](https://github.com/junegunn/vim-plug) or any Vim plugin manager of your choice.

-If you are using MacOS and installed fzf using Homebrew
+If you are using MacOS and installed fzf using Homebrew:
-suffice:

 ```vim
 set  runtimepath+=/usr/local/opt/fzf
 call dein#add('yuki-ycino/fzf-preview.vim')
 ```

-You install fzf as well using Dein:
+or Using Dein:

 ```vim
 call dein#add('junegunn/fzf', { 'build': './install --all', 'merged': 0 })